adamingwersen/blog/_posts/2016-07-13-Jekyll-and-Github.markdown

 jekyll new yourblog
 ```

-At this point you already have a functioning framework for a blog:
+At this point you already have a functioning framework for a blog.
+Please note, if you're using a template, look at the section: <b>Found a theme you like?</b> towards the end of this post.

 ```.sh
 jekyll serve